-Similar to the previous section, using the obscured and unobscured SEDs in Fig. 8 and using the hydrogen number densities as computed above, we produced grids of Cloudy models with $\log N{\rm H}$ (units cm-2) ranging from 20 to 25.5, and $\log \xi$ ranging from 0.5 to 3.5, and search for the parameters that lead to ionic column densities closest to the measured values.
-Fig. 11 shows the solution found with the unobscured SED (left) and obscured SED (right).
-The obscured solution meets all the ionic column density constraints and therefore is a viable physical model.
-The solution region (indicated by the black star in the ellipse) lies at roughly at $\log N{\rm H} \,({\rm cm}^{-2}) = 22.8$ and $\log \xi = 1.9$ , which is formally higher than that found from X-ray spectral modelling $(\log \xi \sim 1, \text{ Section 3.1.2})$ .
-This is likely explained by differences in the photoionization codes/models (as described in Mehdipour et al. 2016a).
+Similar to the previous section, using the obscured and unobscured SEDs in Figure 8 and using the hydrogen number densities as computed above, we produced grids of Cloudy models with $\log N{\rm H}$ (units cm-2) ranging from 20 to 25.5, and $\log \xi$ ranging from 0.5 to 3.5, and search for the parameters that lead to ionic column densities closest to the measured values.
+Figure 11 shows the solution found with the unobscured SED (left) and obscured SED (right).
+The obscured solution meets all of the ionic column density constraints and therefore is a viable physical model.
+The solution region (indicated by the black star in the ellipse) lies at roughly at $\log N{\rm H}$ (cm-2) = 22.8 and $\log \xi = 1.9$, which is formally higher than that found from X-ray spectral modeling ($\log \xi \sim 1$, Section 3.1.2).
+This is likely able to be explained by differences in the photoionization codes/models (as described in Mehdipour et al. 2016a).

-Finally, for completeness, and motivated by previous work showing AGN with super-solar metallicity outflows (Gabel et al. 2006; Arav et al. 2007), we created a grid of models with higher metallicity by applying the element ratios of Ballero et al. (2008), using the recipe of Miller et al. (2020) for five times solar metallicity $(Z{\odot})$ .
-Raising the metallicity shifted the position of the H I band relative to the other elements, and provides a slightly better solution compared to that found at solar metallicity.
+Finally, for completeness, and motivated by previous work showing AGNs with super-solar metallicity outflows (Gabel et al. 2006; Arav et al. 2007), we created a grid of models with higher metallicity by applying the element ratios of Ballero et al. (2008), using the recipe of Miller et al. (2020) for five times solar metallicity (Z{\odot}).
+Raising the metallicity shifted the position of the H I band relative to the other elements, and